 This is where a manual grain grinder comes in.
 So long as you can supply a little muscle power you can turn whole grains into flour useful for baking.

 This is an important Link in keeping the calories flowing in the long run and the complexity and metal nature of a grain grinder means you’ll be hard-pressed to make a good one yourself.

 Feminine Hygiene Products

-Sure, you can make your own paper at home as long as you have recycled paper.
-But what if you don’t?
+Sure, you could make your own paper at home as long as you have recycled paper.
+But what if you can’t?
 You still might want to write stuff: your thoughts, a journal, to keep inventories of various things, etc.

 Solar Panels, Charges and Generators

 We already talked about the need to stockpile batteries further up on our list, but what about those items that use a rechargeable, fixed battery or removable rechargeable cells?

 Most Preppers know that our electrical grid will likely be among the first and certainly the longest lasting of the casualties in any society toppling event worth the name.